TimoGuy/DemoEngine/TestGUI/ideapad.md

 - Use CTRL+\, CTRL+Bkspace to float a window (custom to me)
 - Use CTRL+\, CTRL+\ to make a new vsplit
 - Use CTRL+SHIFT+ALT+(PgUp/PgDn) to move tabs over to different tab groups
+- Use CTRL+TAB to move among the vsplits (bc vs2022 is too dumb to have this functionality.
+This is the fallback yo)